w3c/i18n-drafts/questions/qa-address-formats.en.md

 However, Russia also uses the "smallest-to-largest" order commonly seen internationally, so developers should account for both formats.

-#### Countries without postal codes

-Not all countries use postal codes.
-For example, Angola and some other nations do not use postal codes, which can make validation more challenging.
-Always design systems with flexibility to accommodate such exceptions.

 ## Postal code systems around the world

 Postal codes also vary widely in format and granularity: